ClaudioLutz/BraveWebCrawler/DOCUMENTATION.md

-# Technical Documentation - Startpage Company Search Agent
+# Technical Documentation - Brave Search Company Agent

 ## Overview

-This document provides detailed technical information about the Startpage Company Search Agent, including architecture, implementation details, and advanced configuration options.
+This document provides detailed technical information about the Brave Search Company Agent, including architecture, implementation details, and advanced configuration options.
+The agent uses Brave Search API as the primary method to find official company websites, with Wikidata as a fallback, then employs MCP (Model Context Protocol) with Playwright for automated data extraction.

 ## Architecture